Talk about the faith when you sit, walk, lie down and rise up...

 I’m often asked by mothers of very young children, “Where do I start?”
 The activities listed below are all activities which I have used successfully with toddlers and young preschoolers.
 I would begin with this list.
 This is not an exhaustive list!
 The books and website include additional activities that you may want to use.

 –Kirk Weaver, Executive Director, Family Time Training

-Listed below are 40 activities which can be used with very young children.
 Younger children love repetition.
-Repeat each activity at least once and you have more than a year’s worth of weekly Family Times!
+Repeat each activity at least once and you have almost a year’s worth of weekly Family Times!
 Many can be used with children 18 months of age and all can be used with children 2 years old and older.
 Keep in mind that much older children, 5-7 years of age, will still enjoy these activities.

 Keep your Family Time fresh by mixing up the activities.
 Use an activity from one source this week and a different source next week.
-Alternate Food Fun snacks, Bible Story readings and Family Time activities.
 Adapt and simplify activities to meet the specific abilities of your child.

 Wiggles, Giggles and Popcorn: Activities for Preschoolers

 - Noah’s Ark (page 17): Build an ark using a box and stuffed animals.